 Sample Annuity Rates

 By removing the gift assets from your estate, you may also reduce future estate taxes and probate costs.
+The amount of these savings will depend on the size of your estate and on estate tax law in force at the time your estate is settled.

 Assets to consider Cash currently held in a savings account, bank CD, or money-market fund makes an excellent funding asset.
 Usually, a gift annuity will provide you with larger payments than any of these investments.